Events Leading up to the Great Depression

 The Newfoundland Railway also added to the country’s mounting national debt.
 In 1920, the Reid Newfoundland Company realized that it could no longer afford to operate its costly railway and approached the government for help.
 That year alone, the railway had accumulated a deficit of $1.7 million.
 The government passed the Railway Settlement Act in 1923 and assumed control of the operation.
 The service, however, continued to lose money throughout the 1920s and 1930s, with annual deficits amounting to as much as $3 million.
 By the time the Great Depression broke out in 1929, government spending on the railway and First World War accounted for approximately two thirds of Newfoundland and Labrador’s $80-million national debt.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 24.01.001), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 24.01.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Despite operating on a constant budget deficit, the Newfoundland and Labrador government borrowed heavily from foreign investors throughout the 1920s.
 Some of this money was used to help diversify the country’s economy into areas other than the fishery.
 Money from the United Kingdom, for example, helped build a large newsprint mill at Corner Brook, while American and British investors helped fund a new lead and zinc mine at Buchans.
 These developments, however, required the government to improve existing roads or build new ones, and to install various public utilities at Corner Brook and Buchans.
 The government could only afford these costly endeavours by borrowing more money and sinking into deeper debt.